 ´But it was my task Joseph.´

-´And one you've executed with wisdom and sensitivity.´
+´And one you've executed with wisdom and sensitivity,´ Joseph said while handing his beloved his handkerchief.

 ´He agreed to come to the Castle so we can talk face to face.´

-´I bought the safety vests for in the car, the first aid kit, the fire extinguisher and the thingy to put a mobile telephone in,´ Joseph said.
+´I bought the safety vests, the first aid kit, the fire extinguisher, the emergency hammer, the sun hat and the thingy to put a mobile telephone in,´ Joe said.

 ´You are mocking me sir.
-She may smirk too but it is safe to have those things in your car and they will remind her of me.´
+She may smirk too but it is safe to have those items in a car and they will remind her of me.´

-´I was thinking Joseph: if Pierre accepts, he'll have to get married and start a family.
-I wouldn't be surprised if he would wait for his niece to get to know our country, lest she would say yes after all.´
+Joe was about to reply that the princess wouldn't forget her grandmother when Clarisse continued: ´I was thinking Joseph: if Pierre accepts, he'll have to get married and start a family.
+It might frighten him and I wouldn't be surprised if he would wait for his niece to get to know our country, lest she would say yes after all.´

 It had been many years since Helen had tucked in her daughter.